hclimente/hclimente.github.io/_posts/2025-01-23-graphs-basics.md

   \end{cases}
 $$

-Another type of graph that requires a triple are **weighted** graphs, in which edges have a weight.
-They are noted as $$G = (V, E, w)$$, in which $$w$$ is a function that maps the edges to their weights.
-Note that weighted multigraph would require both an incidence and a weight functions, and hence would require a quadruple.
+Another type of graph that requires a triple are **weighted** graphs, in which each edge has a weight.
+They are triples $$G = (V, E, w)$$ in which $$w$$ is a function that maps edges to their weights.
+Note that weighted multigraph would be a quadruple, since it would require both an incidence and a weight functions.

 > **Note:** unless specified otherwise, in this series I will focus on [*simple*](../graphs-glossary#simple-graph) graphs, which have at most one edge between any pair of vertices and no loops.